 Once there's even a glimmer of spring, you're ready to throw open your windows and let the breeze blow away the winter funk.
 Well, you might want to rethink that spring cleaning ritual this year.

-If you're an allergy sufferer (and who isn't?), that's the last thing you want to do, says Dr. Neeta Ogden, a spokesperson for the American College of Allergy, Asthma and Immunology.
+If you're an allergy sufferer (and who isn't?), that's the last thing you want to do, says Dr. Neeta Ogden, an allergist, asthma specialist, and immunologist in Edison, N.J.
 "It will allow pollen to settle in your home."